Habits and Routines

 Frequently Asked Questions

-How long does it actually take to form a habit?
+How long does it take to build a consistent daily routine?

-How do daily routines help with mental health specifically?
+How do daily routines differ from goal-setting?

 Take the Next Step